21Alul21/AirBnB_clone/README.md

 **Description**

-The goal of the project is to deploy on your server a simple copy of the [https://www.airbnb.com/](AirBnB) We accomplish this in the following steps:
+The goal of the project is to deploy on your server a simple copy of the [AirBnB website](https://www.airbnb.com/) We accomplish this in the following steps:

 | FrontEnd | HTML, CSS |